The Town of Wake Forest is pleased to present the May 2019 edition of E-News.

 Once completed, the typical section of Stadium Drive will include three lanes with curb and gutter, left-turn lanes at intersections and driveways and a 10-feet wide multi-use path on the south side.
 Other features will include five-foot wide sidewalks on the north side, wide striped shoulders on each side of the roadway, a pedestrian refuge island, high visibility crosswalks and ramps, and accessible transit stops.

 Drivers who regularly commute along Stadium Drive should expect periodic delays until the project is completed.
 At various times, message boards, barricades, signage and flaggers will be used to route traffic through and around the construction zones.
 Motorists who travel through the area are urged to plan ahead and allow extra time or consider using an alternate route.

 In the meantime, Town officials are coordinating with administrators at Wake Forest High School and Southeastern Baptist Theological Seminary to help ensure safe access for pedestrians and motorists throughout the duration of the project.

-A 2014 Wake Forest Bond Referendum initiative, the Stadium Drive Complete Street Project is expected to be completed in 2020.
+A 2014 Wake Forest Bond Referendum initiative, the Stadium Drive Complete Street Project is expected to be completed in late 2019.
 The total cost of the project is approximately $7.3 million.